 Several home remedies may help relieve some pneumonia symptoms, but you’ll probably need medical treatment.
-Pneumonia can be serious, and full recovery can take months.
+Pneumonia can be serious, and full recovery can take several months.

 turmeric on spoon for pneumonia headerShare on Pinterest